mocemapese/openlocate-ios/README.md

 #### Configuring multiple endpoints

 If you would like to send the data to multiple endpoints, you can do so by creating multiple `Configuration.Endpoint` objects and passing them in to the `Configuration` object.
+If data fails to be sent to any given endpoint, data will be saved locally and re-tried in later transmissions.
+A maximum of 10 days worth of data is kept.

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]? ) -> Bool {